matthew-brett/docosx/_sources/flat_packages.rst.txt

 The volume check gets run on every candidate volume; each volume that passes the check is eligible for the install.

-Debugging ``Distribution`` javascript with ``system.log``
+Debugging ``Distribution`` Javascript with ``system.log``
 =========================================================

-Getting the javascript right can be tricky because it is running in a highly specific environment.  ``system.log()`` can help.
+Getting the Javascript right can be tricky because it is running in a highly specific environment.  ``system.log()`` can help.

 .. pkgwrite::